sagemathinc/cocalc_tutorial/handson/lab01.md

 Now let's start populating your course with some content.

-If you have Internet access in your SageMathCloud account (upgraded account) follow the next steps:
+If you have Internet access in your CoCalc account (upgraded account) follow the next steps:

 1. Create a terminal session (**>_Terminal**), you can give it whatever name you want.
 2. We have created a GitHub repository for this session, which contains some directories and files to populate your project.
 In your terminal checkout the repo: